caseconsulting/vue-expense-app/src/components/charts/README.md

     - datasets _array_ with object containing the data from the fetchData variable and any colors or border styles
   - `options` _object_ which includes
     - scales _object_ defining what the x and y axis look like (see https://www.chartjs.org/docs/latest/axes/labelling.html for more)
-    - plugins _object_ with objects like legend or title (see examples from files in customCharts)
+    - plugins _object_ with objects like legend or title (see examples from files in custom-charts)
     - (if the chart is clickable) onClick _function_ (see below section on making chart clickable)
   - maintainAspectRatio: false to use a different aspect ratio when resizing
 - Once you have both these methods fleshed out, create the base chart child component in the template.
 Also import and include it in the export.